 Welcome to the website of the St. Blasius parish.
 We hope you enjoy your time with us.
-Do take a look at our Parish Magazine, the May edition of which is out now.
-You can download it by clicking here or on the left of the page.
+Do take a look at our Parish Magazine.
+You can download this months issue by clicking here or on the left of the page.

 St. Blasius parish is one of the smallest on the Isle of Wight and was only established in 1853.
 The church itself was built during the reign of King Stephen, so is over 850 years old, but for much of its history was the family chapel for Shanklin Manor.

 As Shanklin began to grow in Victorian times the Lord of the manor gave the church to the town as the parish church for the Old Village and the new development to the north.
 As the town grew and spread towards Sandown in the north, two new parishes were formed, St. Paul’s near the station and St. Saviour’s on the cliff.
 Being on the southern extreme of the town, St. Blasius church has remained in many ways a country church.

 Shanklin Church of England Primary School was founded in 1872 as the result of a Christian desire to provide for the children of the town, and welcomes children from families of all faiths, and none.

 Our aim is for all our children to develop healthily in body, mind & spirit, and aspire to become Champion Learners in an environment where love is the motivating force.